 It was up to me.

 Thais are as allergic to apologies or honesty as they are silence, since they realize you’d much rather than hear a lie to avoid getting hurt.
 I accepted her excuse and forgave her with a kiss.
-Later when Dtut bandage fell off, his head was free of any bruises.
-A brief interrogation rooted out that she had bailed out her ex-husband, who had been arrested for ya bah.
+Later when Dtut bandage fell off, his head had no bruises.
+A brief interrogation rooted out that she had bailed out her ex-husband, who had been arrested once more for ya bah.

 I smashed my fist through a door and ordered Ae to leave the house.
 She cut her wrists with a broken piece of glass.
 I bandaged the diagonal slashes.
 Ae cried and we made love, after which she nuzzled her stone-smooth skin against mine.
 “I tell old boyfriend not to call anymore.
 I love you too much.
 More than pizza.”

 “More than cigarettes?”
 I threw her Marlboro Menthols out the window.
 Her eyes widened in horror to demarcate her love’s borders.
 She surrendered this frontier.
 “More than cigarettes.”